otrv4/otrv4/modes/otrv4-standalone-mode.md

 1. Alice adds Bob as a contact
 2. Alice verifies Bob's identity.
 She either:
-   * Uses Bob's Client Profile and verifies Bob's fingerprint using a business card, a HTTPS website, etc.
+   * Uses Bob's Client Profile and verifies Bob's fingerprint using a business card, a HTTPS website, or other.
-   * Performs a interactive DAKE and uses SMP.
+   * If Bob is online, she performs a interactive DAKE and uses the Socialist Millionaires Protocol.
 2. Alice types a messages and "sends them" to Bob.
-   * A DAKE is performed if the application is not already in an encrypted state.
+   * A DAKE (either online or offline) is performed, if the application is not already in an encrypted state.
-   * Alice is warned about any problem to establish an encrypted channel and/or any problem with the identity verification for Bob.
+   * Alice is warned about any problem to establish an encrypted channel and/or any problem with the identity verification from Bob.
-   * The conversation keys do not need to be stored on the device for later use.
    * Instance tags are required because there may be multiple devices.
-   * Fragmentation could be optional depending on the network, but this is unlikely due support to multiple networks.
+   * Fragmentation could be optional depending on the network.
 3. Bob receives the message from Alice.

 If the network allows Alice to receive messages from devices not on the same